-Beliveau Estate offers events throughout the year (See our events page).The popular Lavender Festival is held the last Sunday in June and the Grape Stomping Festival is held in September.
+Beliveau Estate offers events throughout the year (See our events page).The popular Lavender Festival is held the last weekend in June (2018 dates: June 23 and 24) and the Grape Stomping Festival is held in September.

 As a scenic destination winery enjoy an afternoon of relaxation sipping wine.
 Hike our 7 miles of on-site trails.

 Or, plan your day trips around some of the following: